arschallwig/351_PDEOPNet/results.md

 ![Validation Loss for PINN, Simulation 3](/assets/imgs/PINN_3_Validation.png) ![Final State for PINN, Simulation 3](/assets/imgs/PINN_3_Heat.png)

 Again, the validation loss in the top plot suggests that we have achieved convergence over our training time for simulation 3.
-However, the
+However, we see an odd, periodic banding effect across the plate.
+We believe this is likely due to model underfitting, a limitation of the basic PINN architecture.

+TODO provide general thoughts on effectiveness of PINN

 ### Fourier PINN